Search: 234 results

 Verse ConceptsMarriage, Customs ConcerningMonogamyPolygamyPartialityMarital SexSeven YearsMarital Sex BetweenMen And Women Who LovedServing IndividualsMan's Favourite

-Later, she conceived again, bore a son, and declared, "Because the LORD heard that I'm neglected, he gave me this one, too."
+She became pregnant again and had another son.
+She said, "Because the Lord heard that I was unloved, he gave me this one too."
 So she named him Simeon.

 Verse ConceptsGod Paid Attention To MeHating IndividualsPeople With Apt Names